CodeLouisville/Data-Analytics-1-Class-Notes/README.md

 ### [Prework Notes](./modules/prework/)
+These are the notes and code from the prework material.
+If you have little or no Python experience, this content should be consumed prior to the Demos.

 ### [Virtual Environments](./modules/virtual-environments/)
+As part of managing your local development environment; virtual environments are a must (unless you are using an advanced technique with containers).
+These will help keep your computer environment clean and safe.

 ## Demos
+Below is a collection of demos from the Python Data Science Course.
+They are in no particular order.

 ### [Git and GitHub](./modules/git-github/)
 The goal of this demo is to learn a basic git workflow using a personal repository on GitHub to save and share your project.